 At St Giles we have shaped our history curriculum to ensure it is fully inclusive to every child.
 Our aims are to fulfil the requirements of the National Curriculum for History:

-We aim for a high quality history curriculum which should inspire in pupils a curiosity and fascination about Britain’s past and that of the wider world.
-Our teaching should equip pupils with knowledge about the history of Britain and how it has influenced and been influenced by the wider world.
-Children should:
+We aim for a high quality history curriculum which, within our children, inspires a curiosity and fascination about Britain’s past and that of the wider world.
+Our teaching equips pupils with knowledge about the history of Britain and how it has influenced and been influenced by the wider world.

-In ensuring high standards of teaching and learning in history, we are implementing a curriculum that is progressive throughout the whole school.
+In ensuring high standards of teaching and learning in history, we implement a curriculum that is progressive throughout the whole school.